Ingrown Hair Cysts: Treatments, Causes & Symptoms

 An infected ingrown hair cyst looks like an excessively red bump, with extra redness and swelling surrounding the lump on the skin.
 It has a warm feeling and can cause intense pain.

 So let's say you have this sizable red bump underneath your skin that is a little painful and less than attractive.
 It's not infected, but it's still there.
-How can you get rid of this stubborn cyst?!
+How can you get rid of this stubborn cyst?

 How Do You Get Rid Of An Ingrown Hair Cyst?

 Avoid picking, cutting, squeezing, scratching, tweezing, or just plain touching that cyst at all costs.
+This will only inflame it further or cause more bacteria buildup.

 So….